Web Developer Interview Questions and Answers

 A. APIs aka Application Programming Interfaces are pre-set functions and procedures that allow special features to be accessible over the internet.

 Q. What should a junior web developer know?

 A. This is also one of the commonly-asked web designing interview questions and answers and there are many ways to describe what a web browser does.
 However, we will try to put it as simply as possible and say that web browsers are software programs that allow a user to locate, access, and display web pages.

 Q. What is a web server?

-A. Web Servers are the backend continuous running programs that allows requests to be processed via HTTP protocols.
+A. Web Servers are the backend continuous running programs that allow requests to be processed via HTTP protocols.
 They are often a subject of the web developer interview questions and answers.

 Q. What is web hosting?

 A. Web hosting refers to special internet services that allow your website to run 24/7.
 The common types of web hosting include Linux Web Hosting, Windows Web Hosting, Dedicated Server etc.